ghartsel/GX-Kernel/content/api.md

 This primitive provides a synchronization mechanism by signaling a task that one or more events occurred.

-The task to be signaled must exist and may be the current task.
+The task to be signaled must exist.
+The task can be the current task.

 The *event\_id* is a user-defined bit map with each bit corresponding to an